segeeslice/ai-game/readme.md

 This game follows you, an artificial player in a video game being developed by a bored national defense AI.
 The spunky AI is hyper-intelligent, but did not think to make his first personal endeavor very secure.
-Thanks to the work of a mysterious hacker, this grants you the sole role of root user for the AI's creativity core, one of the many hyper-focused computing centers that make up the AI.
-It's your job to survive as you dive through and take control of each core, all while the AI as it does everything in its game-making power to stop you.
+Thanks to the work of a mysterious hacker, this oversight grants you the sole role of root user for the AI's creativity core, one of the many hyper-focused computing centers that make up the AI.
+It's your job to survive as you dive through and take control of each core, all while the AI does everything in its game-making power to stop you.
 Who is this AI?
 Who is this hacker?
 And whose side should you really be on?...